hankbao/libreboot/docs/hardware/index.md

 #### Make touchpad more responsive

+Linux kernels of version 3.15 or lower might make the touchpad extremely sluggish.
 A user reported that they could get better response from the touchpad with the following in their xorg.conf:

     Section "InputClass"
      Identifier "Synaptics Touchpad"